caldwell-matthew/lightintheironcage/content/posts/Love.md

 relative = false
 +++

-> Keep your heart with all vigilance, for from it flow the springs of life.
+> "Keep your heart with all vigilance, for from it flow the springs of life."
 > -- **Proverbs 4:23**

 > “There is no safe investment.
 To love at all is to be vulnerable.
 Love anything, and your heart will certainly be wrung and possibly broken.
 If you want to make sure of keeping it intact, you must give your heart to no one, not even to an animal.
 Wrap it carefully round with hobbies and little luxuries; avoid all entanglements; lock it up safe in the casket or coffin of your selfishness.